 Sign into your social media accounts and share Huffington Post pieces, or tell the Huffington Post community what's on your mind by leaving comments through Facebook.

-Now, let's follow the journalistic credo of "trust, but verify" and review the pros and cons of the Huffington Post before we get started with it.
+Now, let's follow the journalistic credo of "trust, but verify" and review the pros and cons of the Huffington Post before we get started with it in our next tutorial.